appgeist/restful-next-api/README.md

 Each method can be:

 - a request handler function (see details below)
-- an object shaped like so: `{ querySchema, bodySchema, handler }`.
+- an object shaped like so: `{ querySchema, bodySchema, handler, errorHandler }`.

 A `querySchema`/`bodySchema` definition can be: